Apply for the Master of Teaching (MTchg)Apply Now

 - Where a candidate withdraws from the programme after completing at least 120 points for papers required in regulation 2(b), the Dean of the College of Education may recommend the award of the Postgraduate Diploma in Teaching.

-The Professional Practice Portfolio (EDUX 590) shall be marked by two examiners who will agree upon a mark.
+The Professional Practice Portfolio (EDUC 590) shall be marked by two examiners who will agree upon a mark.
 In cases of significant discrepancy where agreement cannot be reached, a third examiner will be appointed.
 The reports of all examiners shall be made available to the external examiner to the College of Education, who will recommend a mark to the Dean of the College of Education.

 Level of Award of the Degree